wormhole-foundation/wormhole/whitepapers/0007_governor.md

 The checks performed include:

 1. Is the source chain of the message one that is listed within `mainnet_chains.go`?
-2. Is the message sent from a goverened emitter?
+2. Is the message sent from a governed emitter?
 3. Is the message a known type that transfers value?
 4. Is the token transferred listed within `mainnet_tokens.go`?
 5. Is the transaction a “large” transaction (ie. greater than or equal to `bigTransactionSize` for this chain)?